Baryon Transport in Color Flux Tubes: Gluon Radiation in the Intermediate Region

 \subsection{Baryon-antibaryon Correlations}

 For any produced baryon, one must produce an antibaryon to balance the baryonic charge.
-The quark-antiquark pairs that are responsible for baryon transport should also manifest themselves in what is known at the baryon balance function.
+The quark-antiquark pairs that are responsible for baryon transport should also manifest themselves in what is known at the baryon balance function \cite{Pratt:2021xvg}.
 This observable identifies the location of balancing charge through a like-sign subtraction.
-For the random color model described above, quark-antiquark pairs are created in any region with $Q^{(3)}\ne 0$ or $p-q\ne 0$.
+For the random color ansatz described above, quark-antiquark pairs are created in any region with $Q^{(3)}\ne 0$ or $p-q\ne 0$.
 A current ensues with baryonic charge collecting at each location of the gluonic charges at which $p-q$. changed.
-The baryon number that appears at each gluonic position, $i$, is
+If the color tubes decay exclusively via quark-antiquark production, the baryon number that appears at each gluonic position, $i$, is

 Here, $(p-q)_{i,i+1}$ is the initial value of $(p-q)_{\rm left}$ in the interval between the $i^{\rm th}$ and $(i+1)^{\rm th}$ intermediate gluon.
 Because only one gluon is at a given position, $b_i$ must equal -1,0 or +1.
 The balance function of interest is